 How to get a refund after leaving London

-If you are unable to visit an underground station to claim a refund before you leave, send your card and photocopied proof of your name and address (see above) to:
+If you can’t visit an underground station before you leave, send your card and photocopied proof of name and address (see above) to:

 14 Pier Walk